 It is easy to think that Ben Webster was just a mercurial hard-drinking musical primitive, who sometimes beat people up.
 But there was much more to the man.
 He was a musician of great talent, skill and creativity.

 Throughout the 1930s, Webster developed most distinguished jazz and swing credentials.
 In 1932, he was a member of the pioneering Kansas City band led by Bennie Moten that included Count Basie, Walter Page, and Oran “Hot Lips” Page.
-He was then featured with a number of the better Afro-American bands of the 1930s including Andy Kirk’s (with Mary Lou Williams), Fletcher Henderson’s (a link to Webster’s performance of “Happy as the Day Is Long” with Henderson is at the bottom of this post), Benny Carter’s and Willie Bryant’s.
+He was then featured with a number of the better Afro-American bands of the 1930s including Andy Kirk’s (with Mary Lou Williams – a link to her and Webster’s “Walkin’ and Swingin” is at endnote (1) below), Fletcher Henderson’s (a link to Webster’s performance of “Happy as the Day Is Long” with Henderson is at endnote (2) below), Benny Carter’s and Willie Bryant’s.
 He made a brief appearance in 1935 with Ellington’s band, recording a marvelous solo on Duke’s recording of “Truckin’.”
 Shortly after that, he joined Cab Calloway’s band.

 After Webster left Calloway’s band in 1937, he bounced around spending short spells with various bands large and small, but settled down for nine months in 1939 with pianist Teddy Wilson’s new band, which he liked very much musically.
 Unfortunately, the Wilson band was unsuccessful commercially.
 When Ben became aware that the Wilson band would soon break up in early 1940, he joined Ellington.
 (Webster completed his commitment to Wilson by appearing with Teddy’s band at a Wilson recording session in New York on January 18, 1940.
 But this was after Ben had started working with Ellington.)